Contribute to CodeIgniter

 Suggestions and help with our website, User Guide, and forum design are always welcome!
 We are working on themes for each of these, which will be shared in their own Github repository.

-If you would like to get involved in helping to build the next version of CodeIgniter, join us on Github!
-A detailed contribution guide is in the User Guide, but the main points are to make sure your code conforms to our style guide, that it is properly documented, and that you use the Git-Flow branching model.
+If you would like to get involved in helping to build CodeIgniter4, join us on Github!
+A detailed contribution guide is in Contributing to CodeIgniter, that it is properly documented, and that you use the Git-Flow branching model.